DanielTakeshi/Paper_Notes/reinforcement_learning/Meta_Learning_Shared_Hierarchies.md

 # Meta Learning Shared Hierarchies

+Update: re-read the paper, makes more sense now.

 Quick highlights:

 - Develop a new algorithm, MLSH, which develops a master policy that switches